First Experimental Evidence of a Beam-Beam Long-Range Compensation Using Wires in the Large Hadron Collider: Introduction and Motivations

 The original idea for wire compensators dates back from the early 2000's, by observing the similarity of the BBLR kick with the $1/r$ dependence of a kick given by a DC wire \cite{Papaphilippou:574079, Koutchouk:692058}.
 The validity of this approximation is improved with large beam-beam separations.
-After the initial proposal, several experiments have been carried out, installing and testing different types of wires in different machines such as the Relativistic Heavy Ion Collider (RHIC) \cite{PhysRevSTAB.14.091001} at the Brookhaven National Laboratory (BNL), DAFNE (Double Annular Factory for Nice Experiments) \cite{milardi2008dafne} at the INFN (Instituto Nazionale di Fisica Nucleare) in Frascati, Italy and in the SPS (Super Proton Synchrotron) at CERN \cite{Zimmermann:1955353, Zimmermann:872262}.
+After the initial proposal, several experiments have been carried out, installing and testing different types of wires in different machines such as RHIC \cite{PhysRevSTAB.14.091001} at the Brookhaven National Laboratory (BNL), DAFNE \cite{milardi2008dafne} at the INFN in Frascati, Italy and in the SPS at CERN \cite{Zimmermann:1955353, Zimmermann:872262}.

-In 2015, a semi-analytical study adopting a resonances compensation criterion to optimize the wires' position and current was carried out \cite{Fartoukh:2052448}.
-We consider the weak-strong approximation \cite{Pellegrini:2276047, Banfi:1742126} where one of the beam, the so-called ``strong beam'' (illustrated by the yellow dots in Fig.~\ref{fig:kicks_ir_a}), is assumed not to be perturbed by the other beam, while instead, the so-called ``weak beam'' is experiencing kicks (depicted by the red arrows) due to the electromagnetic fields induced by the strong beam.
-It was shown in \cite{Fartoukh:2052448} that the non-linear kicks due to the distributed BBLR interactions could be approximated by two equivalent kicks, one on each side of the IP.
+In 2015, a semi-analytical study adopting a resonances compensation criterion to optimize the wires' position and current was carried out \cite{Fartoukh:2052448}, assuming the weak-strong approximation \cite{Pellegrini:2276047, Banfi:1742126}.
+It was shown first in \cite{Irwin:202623} and then in \cite{Fartoukh:2052448} that the non-linear kicks due to the distributed BBLR interactions could be approximated by two equivalent kicks, one on each side of the IP.
 This equivalence relies on the fact that with the present (HL)-LHC layout, all the BBLR interactions of a given IR are in phase.
 The very high $\beta$-functions in the IR ensure an almost constant phase advance on both sides of the IP, while a phase jump of $\pi$ occurs at the IP.
 All the contributions can therefore be summed in phase and the two equivalent kicks can be computed accordingly.
-These two kicks can be compensated locally (in terms of phase advance) with DC wires, as shown in Fig.~\ref{fig:kicks_ir_b}.
+These two kicks can be compensated locally (in terms of phase advance) with DC wires.
 These wires are assumed to be installed at the same physical transverse distance from the beam, and located at a specific aspect ratio $\beta_x/\beta_y$.
 It was shown \cite{Fartoukh:2052448} that two wires per IR (one on each side of the IP, installed symmetrically) correctly dimensioned could compensate or minimize all the Resonance Driving Terms (RDT) generated by the BBLR interactions.